-Psychotherapy can pave the way to gaining new perspective on difficult problems.
+Therapy can help you gain a new perspective on difficult problems.

-Engagement in psychotherapy can provide support and opportunities for reflection and problem solving when coping skills are overwhelmed by painful feelings of doubt, guilt or despair.
-And, at times, particularly when feeling isolated, depressed or anxious it can be helpful just to know that someone understands and can help you make sense of what you are feeling.
+Engagement in psychotherapy or counseling can provide support and opportunities for problem solving when coping skills are overwhelmed by painful feelings of doubt, guilt or despair.
+And, at times, particularly when feeling isolated, depressed, or anxious, it can be helpful just to know that someone understands and can help you make sense of what you are feeling.

 The first step in this important journey is choosing the right psychotherapist.
 There will likely be many to choose from and taking the time to find the right match is very important to a successful outcome.

 Common Questions about Therapy

 Often these terms are used interchangeably, and many skilled therapists do both counseling and psychotherapy.
 To the extent that there may be a distinction, clients who seek counseling may be looking for a more focused approach to address a relatively discrete issue (e.g. alcohol counseling, or grief counseling), and those who seek psychotherapy may be looking for an opportunity for a more in-depth exploration and understanding of broader issues such as repeated interpersonal strains, sense of meaningless, loneliness, and isolation.

 How frequently does one meet with a counselor or psychotherapist?

 Although it is often helpful to meet weekly in the beginning when you are establishing a relationship with your therapist, meaningful ongoing work can take place at whatever frequency you and your therapist find useful.